Reading list!

 Three things I am into at the moment.

-2. Rory Stewart’s Politics on the Edge is a painful peer into the reality of political process in the UK.
+2. Rory Stewart’s Politics on the Edge is an agonising rummage into the reality of political process.

 3. Rivals.
 Disney+.
 No more to say.